-iMac contains more than 15 percent recycled content.1
+MacBook Air contains over 55 percent recycled content.

 To conserve important resources, we work to reduce the material we use and aim to one day source only recycled or renewable materials for our products.
 And as we make this transition, we remain committed to the responsible sourcing of primary materials.
 We're proud to be recognized as a worldwide leader in the responsible sourcing of minerals in our products.
 We map many materials, some to the mineral source, and establish the strictest standards for smelters and refiners.
-Apple also requires all identified tin, tantalum, tungsten, gold, cobalt, and lithium smelters and refiners to participate in third-party audits.12 By 2025, we plan to use 100 percent recycled cobalt in all Apple-designed batteries, 13 100 percent recycled tin soldering and 100 percent recycled gold plating in all Apple-designed rigid and flexible printed circuit boards, and 100 percent recycled rare earth elements in all magnets.
+Apple also requires all identified tin, tantalum, tungsten, gold, cobalt, and lithium smelters and refiners to participate in third-party audits.
+By the end of 2025, we plan to use 100 percent recycled cobalt in all Apple-designed batteries, 100 percent recycled tin soldering and 100 percent recycled gold plating in all Apple-designed rigid and flexible printed circuit boards, and 100 percent recycled rare earth elements in all magnets.
 Our product designs also consider the safety of those who make, use, and recycle our products, restricting the use of hundreds of harmful substances.
 Our standards go beyond what's required by law to protect people and the environment.

 Aluminum.
-We use 100 percent recycled aluminum in the stand.
+We use 100 percent recycled aluminum in the enclosure and trackpad gel plate.